Senhor-Filipe/Olirum-Boys/README.md

 On the *SharedPaths.kt* file, found on src -> main -> kotlin -> shared. change the **JDBC_CONNECTION_STRING** host for the IP address of the VM and port for the port used by the DBeaver connection.
 Then, input your credentials in the specified place.

-**Warning!** It's preferable to not upload the data from your SharedPaths.kt file, so please add a .gitignore before commiting.

-On .gitignore file, add: `src\main\kotlin\shared\SharedPaths.kt`

 On the **pom.xml** file, add the following dependency:

 ```